-"Crowe" is the brand name under which the member firms of Crowe Global operate and provide professional services, and those firms together form the Crowe Global network.
-The Crowe Global network.
-The Crowe Global network.
-The Crowe Global network of independent audit, tax, and consulting firms.
-Crowe may be used to refer to individual firms, to several such firms, or to all firms within the Crowe Global network.
-The Crowe Global network of independent audit, tax, and consulting entities, Crowe Healthcare Risk Consulting LLC, and our affiliate in Grand Guyman are subsidiaties, and cross-subsidiare of crowe Global network firm of Crowe Global.
-Services to clients.
-Services to clients.
-Services to clients are provided subsidiaries, and Crowe Global.
-The information in this document is not - and is not intended to be - audit, accounting, advisory, risk, performance, consulting, business, financial, investment, legal, or other professional advice.
+"Crowe" is the brand name under which the member firms of Crowe Global operate and provide professional services, and those firms together form the Crowe Global network of independent audit, tax, and consulting firms.
+"Crowe" may be used to refer to individual firms, to several such firms, or to all firms within the Crowe Global network.
+The Crowe Horwarth Global Risk Consulting entities, Crowe Healthcare Risk Consulting LLC, and our affiliate in Grand Cayman are subsidiaries of Crowe LLP.
+Crowe LLP is an Indiana limited liability partnership and the U.S. member firm of Crowe Global.
+Services to clients are provided by the individual member firms of Crowe Global, but Crowe Global network firm or other party.
+Visit www.crowe.com/disclosure for more information about Crowe LLP, its subsidiaries, and Crowe Global.

+The information in this document is not - and is not intended to be - audit, tax, accounting, advisory, risk, performance, consulting, business, financial, investment, legal, or other professional advice.
 Some firm services may not be available to attest clients.
 The information is general in nature, based on existing authorities, and is subject to change.
-The information is not substitute for professional advice or services, and you should consult a qualified professional advice before taking any action based on the information.
-Crowe is not not convected on the information discussed in this document.
-Visit www.crowe.com/disclosure for more information about Crowe LLP, its description.
+The information is not a substitute for professional advice or services, and you should consult a qualified professional adviser before taking any action based on the information.
+Crowe is not responsible for any loss incurred by any person who relies on the information discussed in this document. © 2021 Crowe LLP.